ssvlabs/SIPs/sips/cluster_consensus.md

 We must have the following flow:
 1. When you `calculateExpectedRootsAndDomain` (similar to `sync_committee_aggregator`).
 Use the `duty` objects to reconstruct the proper beacon data objects (i.e. `Attestation`).
 2. The above calculation can be used to create a mapping of `ValidatorIndex` to `root`
-3. When processing the messages find all the roots that have quorums, mark them, and sumbit corresponding beacon data to beacon chain.
+3. When processing the messages find all the roots that have quorums for a certain validator, mark them, and sumbit corresponding beacon data to beacon chain.
 4. For the next message received attempt to complete quorum for other roots.